c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 Running GenPipes
 -----------------

+Before running GenPipes, you may want to visit the :ref:`checklist of pre-requisites for GenPipes<docs_pre_req_chklist>`.

 Here is how you can launch GenPipes.
 Following is the generic command to run GenPipes:

 .. code-block:: bash